esimov/pigo/README.md

 | ![rectangle](https://user-images.githubusercontent.com/883386/40916662-2fbbae1a-6809-11e8-8afd-d4ed40c7d4e9.png) | ![circle](https://user-images.githubusercontent.com/883386/40916683-447088a8-6809-11e8-942f-3112c10bede3.png) |

 ### Motivation
-I've intended to implement this face detection method because all of the existing solutions for face detection in the Go ecosystem are only bindings to some C/C++ libraries like OpenCV, but installing OpenCV on various platforms is cumbersome.
+I've intended to develop this library because almost all of the existing solutions for face detection in the Go ecosystem are purely bindings to some C/C++ libraries like `OpenCV` or `dlib`, but in many cases installing OpenCV on various platforms is just cumbersome.

-The library does not require any third party modules or applications to be installed.
-However in case you wish to try the real time, webcam based face detection you might need to have Python2 and OpenCV installed, but **the core API does not require any third party module or external dependency**.
+**The Pigo library does not require any additional modules or third party applications to be installed**, however in case you wish to run the library in a real time, webcam based desktop application you might need to have Python and OpenCV installed.
+Head over to this [subtopic](#real-time-face-detection-running-as-a-shared-object) for more explanation.

 ### Key features
 - [x] Does not require OpenCV or any 3rd party modules to be installed